 Potstickers by wonton skin only.
 No other Asian flavors in this recipe.
 They take a little time to prepare, but you can make them ahead of time and freeze them.
-Pan fry them when you are ready.
-The sauce can be made a day or two before, keep in a tightly closed jar.
+Pan-fry them when you are ready.
+The sauce can be made a day or two before and kept in a tightly closed jar.

-- 1/2 small cabbage (use leftover from Roasted Cabbage recipe if you have some)
+- 1/2 small cabbage (use leftovers from Roasted Cabbage recipe if you have some)

 - 3 slices applewood smoked bacon

 - 3 cups (or so) Yukon gold potatoes (diced small)

 - 1 teaspoon nigella seeds